 [HISTORY: Adopted by the Board of Trustees of the Village of Farmingdale 7-24-1939 by Ord.
 No. 54 (Ch.
 70 of the 1975 Code).
 Amendments noted where applicable.]

-As used in this chapter, the following terms shall have the meaning indicated:
+As used in this article, the following terms shall have the meaning indicated:

 - ESTABLISHED PLACE OF BUSINESS